What Is Narrative Strategy?

 Narrative strategy is the process of clarifying the story an organization is telling about itself: what it does, why it matters, and how it wants to be understood by the public.

 It’s not simply messaging or marketing language.
 Narrative sits at a deeper level.
-It connects leadership vision, organizational identity, and public communication into a coherent framework.
+It connects leadership vision, organizational identity, and both internal and external communication into a coherent framework.

-Audiences begin to understand not just what an organization does, but what it stands for—and why.
+Audiences understand not just what an organization does, but what it stands for—and why.

 When narrative is unclear, even well-funded communications efforts struggle to resonate.